aldebaran/qibuild/doc/guide/porting_to_qibuild.rst

 it is impossible to use the carefully home-made ``bar-config.cmake``, unless you install ``libbar`` to ``/usr/local/lib/libbar.a`` for instance.

-QiBuild to the rescue!
+qiBuild to the rescue!
 ----------------------

-The motivation for QiBuild is to help solve this CMake limitations with a clean, easy way, while staying the more compatible possible with other CMake projects.
+The motivation for qiBuild is to help solve this CMake limitations with a clean, easy way, while staying the more compatible possible with other CMake projects.